William Herbert, 2nd Earl of Pembroke

-William Herbert, 2nd Earl of Pembroke (5 March 1451 – 16 July 1491) was an English nobleman and politician.
+William Herbert, 2nd Earl of Pembroke (5 March 1451 – 16 July 1491) was a Welsh nobleman and politician.

 Early life

 He was the son of William Herbert, 1st Earl of Pembroke and Anne Devereux.
 His paternal grandparents were William ap Thomas and Gwladys, daughter of Dafydd Gam, and his maternal grandparents were Walter Devereux, Lord Chancellor of Ireland and Elizabeth Merbury.

 He succeeded his father in the earldom in 1469.
 In 1479, he was forced by Edward IV to surrender the earldom with its accompanying lands in Wales to Edward's son, the future Edward V, and was created Earl of Huntingdon.
 William had hoped to restore to his family the Earldom of Pembroke.
 Awarding lands in the south-west of England meant that Edward had moved the family influence out of Wales.
 A Yorkist, he married Mary Woodville, sister of the queen, Elizabeth Woodville, and they had one daughter, Elizabeth Herbert, 3rd Baroness Herbert.